lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/exporter/plotterexporter/help.md

 - [matplotlib (2.0.0)](https://matplotlib.org/2.0.0/index.html)
 - [configparser](https://docs.python.org/2/library/configparser.html)

-If you want to export the plot in a PDF file, the environment needs [pdflatex](https://www.latex-project.org/get/#tex-distributions) to be installed additionally.
+Additionally [pdflatex](https://www.latex-project.org/get/#tex-distributions) needs to be installed in the environment, if you want to export the plot in a PDF file.

 Data example
 -----